 Why study this subject?

 You could work for companies like Epic Games, Nintendo or Sony, or perhaps set up your own independent company to pursue your passion.
-Your love of gaming together with your creative and modelling skills will open a number of roles for you - from 3D Artist and Animator to Environmental Artist or Technical Animator.
+Your love of gaming together with your creative and modelling skills could see you in numerous roles - from 3D Artist and Animator to Environmental Artist or Technical Animator.

 Why study at Buckinghamshire New University?